wootfish/obsidian/README.md

 It lets you write terse, descriptive scripts which produce publication-quality vector or raster graphics.

+I've written a little bit about Obsidian's design and use [here](https://eli.sohl.com/2020/04/14/obsidian.html).
+A follow-up post focused on using Obsidian for technical drawing is forthcoming.

 The design and API are partly inspired by [this blog post](https://www.anishathalye.com/2019/12/12/constraint-based-graphic-design/) on an interesting (but unfortunately closed-source, and possibly abandoned) constraint-based graphic design tool.